M-A-Lechner/Intel-8080-Emulator/README.md

 Currently all code has only been built and tested in Linux, so I cannot guarantee that it will build on any other operating system.\
 It is planned however that support for Windows and MacOS will be added.

+**This project will only build with versions >= C++20.**

 There are no prebuilt options of this project available at this moment, so you will have to build the project yourself.
 This is possible with the included makefile or with GCC.
 Other ways of building have not been tested yet, so do so at your own risk!

 ### Build with Makefile

 A Makefile has been included in the root directory.
+The Makefile will build the project automatically with C++20, you can change this manually to a higher version if you so desire.
+A lower version however will not work.\
 Simply open your console in the root directory and enter `make`.
 To clean any residual files from the building process enter `make clean` (this will remove all `*.cpp` and `*.o"` files from the root directory, so make sure you do not have any code there you do not want to lose!).

 ## Useage